Charles Fessenden Morse

 Charles Fessenden Morse (September 22, 1839 – December 11, 1926) was a Lieutenant Colonel in the Union Army during the American Civil War and, afterward, an influential businessman and civic leader in Kansas City, Missouri.

 Early life

 Morse was born in Boston, and spent his childhood there.
-He attended Harvard University, graduating in 1858 with a B.S. degree.
+He attended Harvard University, graduating in 1858 with a S.B. degree.

 Civil War

 Soon after the start of the Civil War in 1861, Morse joined the 2nd Massachusetts Volunteer Infantry, where he fought alongside some of his Harvard classmates, including the future colonel of the 54th Massachusetts Volunteer Infantry, Robert Gould Shaw.
 The two became close friends, maintaining near-daily correspondence until the latter's death in the Battle of Fort Wagner in July 1863.
 Morse was promoted to captain of the regiment's Company B, and served in this role at the battles of Cedar Mountain, Antietam, and Chancellorsville.
 After Gettysburg, he was promoted to lieutenant colonel of the 2nd Massachusetts, a rank he held until the end of the war.
 During the Atlanta campaign waged by Union General William T. Sherman in 1864, Morse served as provost marshal of the city following its burning and Union occupation, where "[b]y all accounts, [he] kept strict order."